aayushkoli1509/better-places/README.md

 A project that aims at creating a social media platform where users can share images & information about the interesting places they see and visit, built using **MERN** stack.

-This project was created as a follow-along for this [Udemy Course](https://www.udemy.com/course/react-nodejs-express-mongodb-the-mern-fullstack-guide/), but just following along is boring and so - I made the following changes/improvements to it:
+This project was created as a follow-along for this [Udemy Course](https://www.udemy.com/course/react-nodejs-express-mongodb-the-mern-fullstack-guide/), but just following along is boring and so, I made the following changes/improvements to it:

 ## Added Changes